Find Your Perfect School

 - Athletic Training

-Advance your career as a Radiation Therapist by earning the BS in Radiologic Sciences and Therapy degree from the prestigious OSU!
+Do you need a Bachelor’s degree to advance your career as a Radiation Therapist?
+Earn the BS in Radiologic Sciences and Therapy degree from the prestigious OSU!

 FREQUENTLY ASKED QUESTIONS

 In general, Radiation Therapists are tasked with administering radiation treatments to patients with cancer and other diseases.
 In addition, they must determine the exact location of the cancer and then explain treatment plans.

 Patients must also be protected from unnecessary exposure, along with the Radiation Therapists.
 You will also be tasked with operating radiation therapy equipment that administers the radiation to shrink or remove cancerous tumors.
 Radiation therapy procedures must be direct and exact.

 You will also keep an eye on your patient’s reactions and update detailed records of patient data.
 Radiation Therapists are also tasked with monitoring patient comfort.

 The certified Radiation Therapist often will manage radiation therapy programs and teach others about the occupation.

 How much money does a Radiation Therapist earn?

 The BLS states that as of May 2021, Radiation therapists earned $82,790 annually, with the highest 10% earning upwards of $128,550 or more per year.
 Many licensed Radiation Therapists manage radiation therapy programs and teach others about the occupation.

 What’s the job growth outlook for Radiation Therapists?